Equality, tolerance and respect are integral to a strong, prosperous and civilised society.

 The NASUWT is committed to challenging discrimination, inequality and intolerance and recognises that schools/colleges play an essential role in this work.

-The NASUWT has a diverse membership of women, men, disabled, black and minority ethnic, old and young, lesbian, gay, bisexual, transgender and intersex (LGBTI) teachers, and teachers with different religions/beliefs.
+The NASUWT has a diverse membership of women, men, disabled, Black, old and young, lesbian, gay, bisexual, transgender and intersex (LGBTI) teachers, and teachers with different religions/beliefs.

 The Union is committed to promoting equality for all of its members in order to achieve equal and fair treatment at work.
 Equality is at the heart of everything that the Union does.
 An injustice to one is an injustice to all.